Undergraduate Research Program

 - Increases enrollment in graduate education and provides effective career preparation

 - Develops critical thinking, creativity, problem-solving and intellectual independence

 - Promotes an innovation-oriented culture

 - This is a multi-modal, multi-disciplinary, refereed annual publication for undergraduate research and creative works.
 URJe uses an open-access digital platform on Open Journal Systems.
-URJe is committed to showcasing student works of inquiry and investigation in a variety of genres – research articles, essays, case studies, reviews, creative writing, documentaries, entrepreneurial proposals, pdfs of poster presentations and audio/visual recordings of various artistic forms of expression.
-The Undergraduate Research Journal is a registered publication with the following serial number for both print and online versions: ISSN 2356-8976
+URJe is committed to showcasing student works of inquiry and investigation in various genres – research articles, essays, case studies, reviews, creative writing, documentaries, entrepreneurial proposals, pdfs of poster presentations, and audio/visual recordings of various artistic forms of expression.
+The undergraduate research journal is a registered publication with the following serial number for both print and online versions: ISSN 2356-8976

 - Grant awardees are documented in the Directory of Grant Recipients.

 FYRE offers opportunities for students to showcase their best research-based projects completed in any 1000-level course: RHET 1020, Pathways 1, Pathways 2, Scientific Thinking, Philosophical Thinking, Seminar 1023, Seminar 1099, Seminar 1110, or any other 1000-level course.